 As long as our eyes are upon Christ Jesus, we shall live.

-As we examine the scriptures, we discover this same serpent on a pole in the book of II Kings, when Hosea, Son of Elah, was King of Israel.
+As we examine the Scriptures, we discover this same serpent on a pole in the book of II Kings, when Hoshea, Son of Elah, was King of Israel.
 This was approximately 681 years after Moses had made the serpent in the wilderness.
-The writer of II Kings tells us Hoshea began to destroy the idols out of Judah.
+The writer of II Kings tells us Hezekiah, King of Judah, began to destroy the idols out of Judah.

 "He removed the high places, and brake the images. . ."
 II Kings 18:4